pooyanjamshidi/pooyanjamshidi.github.io/nav/students.md

 group: members
 ---

 I direct the **Artificial Intelligence and Systems Laboratory (AISys)**.
-AISys is located at 2212 Storey Innovation Center.
+AISys is located at 2212 and 1211 in Storey Innovation Center.

 ```inline
 The AISys lab welcomes people of any race, religion, national origin, gender identity, family commitments, political affiliation, sexual orientation, and eligible age or ability.